maltebp/River/README.md

 # River
-A hobby-level, one-man 2D game framework written as a C++17 dynamic library.
+A hobby-level, one-man 2D game framework written as a C++17 library

 ## Features
 The framework is under constant development, but as of now the following features are included: